Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-Results of Table \ref{table_open} Panel B show that investors' email opening behaviors respond to the startup founder’s gender, race and educational background, but do not respond to the startup project's advantages.
-Column (1) shows that a pitch email sent by a female first name raises the opening rate by 1\%, which is statistically different from zero.
-This difference is between pitch emails sent by female first names and pitch emails sent by male first names.
-Considering that the base opening rate is 12.03\% for all the pitch emails, this represents an 8\% increase in opening rates.
-Column (2) shows that a pitch email sent by an Asian last name raises the opening rate by 0.7\% after President Trump stops using the wording ``Chinese Virus,” which is statistically significant at 10\% and represents a 6\% increase in opening rates compared with using a white last name.
-Similarly, Column (3) shows that mentioning a good educational background in the email's subject line increases the opening rate by 0.7\%.
-This effect increases to 1.2\% if I focus on the sub-sample in which only a pure Ivy League educational background being mentioned (i.e., ``Team from Columbia University” rather than ``Team from Columbia University and Juilliard Music School ”).
-This represents a 10\% increase in email opening rates compared with not mentioning anything in the email's subject.
-However, Columns (4) and (5) show that mentioning the project advantages in the email's subject line does not significantly increase the email opening rate.
-Results provided by Table \ref{table_open} confirm the surprising results found in previous literature that investors are biased towards female, Asian, and well-educated founders in the pitch email setting.
+Results of Table \ref{table_open} Panel B show that on average, investors favor female, Asian, and well-educated founders during the experimental period.
+Column (1) shows that using a female first name in a pitch email raises the opening rate by 1\% compared to using a male first name.
+This result is statistically significant at the 1\% level.
+Column (2) shows that using an Asian last name in a pitch email raises the opening rate by 0.7\% after President Trump stops using the wording ``Chinese Virus” in 03/2021.\footnote{See \hyperlink{https://www.bloomberg.com/news/articles/2020-03-25/trump-says-he-ll-stop-using-chinese-virus-easing-blame-game}{Trump Says He’ll Stop Using the Term ‘Chinese Virus’}.} This difference is statistically significant at the 10\% level and represents a 6\% increase in opening rates compared with using a white last name.
+Similarly, Column (3) shows that mentioning a good educational background in the email's subject line increases the opening rate by 0.7\% compared with not mentioning education in the email's subject.
+This effect increases to 1.2\% for the sub-sample that mentions only a pure Ivy League educational background (i.e., ``Team from Columbia University” rather than ``Team from Columbia University and Juilliard Music School ”).
+However, Columns (4) and (5) show that mentioning the project's advantages in the email's subject line does not significantly increase the email opening rate, which is consistent with \cite{bernstein_attracting_2017}.
+Results provided by Table \ref{table_open} confirm the surprising results found in previous literature that investors are biased towards female and Asian founders in the pitch email setting.